IB Learner Profile

 El Souefi, N. (2021).

-This study found that the IB Learner Profile fosters student self-efficacy, supporting independent learning and academic motivation.
-Using qualitative data from an IBPYP school, it highlights how students develop self-regulation skills and a sense of responsibility, making the IB approach beneficial for long-term learner progress.
+This study found that the IB Learner Profile builds student confidence and supports independent learning.
+Using data from an IB Primary Years Programme school, it shows how students develop self-regulation skills and responsibility.

 2. Teachers' Perspectives Implementing Inquiry-Based Learning in the International Baccalaureate Primary Years Program